 Venture capital

-Here’s the difference: venture capitalists are part of firms that invest on behalf of other people, and they generally target businesses that are already established.
+Like angel investors, venture capitalists invest and expect hefty returns.
+Venture capitalists are part of firms that invest on behalf of other people and they generally target businesses that are already established.

 Tech giants

-Chances are, they’re always interested in looking for new app ideas that have the potential to make money.
+Do an online search to find tech companies’ recent app acquisitions and investments.
+Chances are, they’re interested in looking for new app ideas that are relevant to their business – and have the potential to make money, of course.

 💡 Bonus tip: Protect your app idea